 Workshop on Active Defense and Deception

 The AD&D workshop aims at promoting Active Defense as an effective extra security layer, with the goals of moving the research forward and of encouraging its adoption by the industry.
-In particular, as the ‘assume breach’ mindset becomes the norm, Active Defenses are becoming one of the most promising solutions.
+In particular, as the “assume breach” mindset becomes the norm, Active Defenses are becoming one of the most promising solutions.

-Thus, this workshop aims to bring together researchers from a variety of fields such as psychology and cognitive science, with experts in different forms of deception for defense, but also in offense techniques (such as social engineering and disinformation).
+Thus, this workshop aims to bring together researchers from a variety of fields such as psychology and cognitive science, with experts in different forms of deception for defense, but also in offense techniques such as social engineering and disinformation.
 In particular, we aim to address the following questions:

 Call for contributions

-AD&D workshop accepts two types of contributions:
+AD&D accepts three types of contributions:

 Areas of Interest

-The topics of interest include (but are not limited to):
+Topics of interest include, but are not limited to:

 Important Dates